 As restaurants start to recover, the main focus is on attracting guests while keeping costs down.
 For many operators, the question is a tough one: how to increase efficiency without losing the quality of the service?

 If your restaurant management system allows you to configure the design of the Point of Sale, you may be able to increase efficiency on your restaurant floor by at least 20%.
 That’s the experience of a chain of fast-casual restaurants and retail stores over 650 locations across the United States.
-They took the advice of our team of restaurants experts and implemented the steps we outline below on their restaurant management system LS First.
+They took the advice of our team of restaurants experts and implemented the steps we outline below on their restaurant management system.
 The result were lower IT costs, higher guest satisfaction, and improved order efficiency.

 1. Design the POS so it mirrors the menu